 Specifically, the curriculum is designed to provide:

 - A basic understanding of the modes of inquiry in political science.
-The department’s distribution requirements and the structure of the introductory course sequence reflect a strong and continuing commitment to this goal.
-All majors are required to take two of the three empirical introductory courses: Introduction to Comparative Politics, International Relations, and American Politics & Public Policy.
+The department’s requirements and the structure of the introductory courses reflect a strong and continuing commitment to this goal.
+All majors are required to take two of the four empirical introductory courses: Introduction to Global Politics, Political Economy, International Relations, and American Politics & Public Policy.
 Majors are also required to take at least one Political Theory course.

 - Research opportunities.
-Students are encouraged to explore quantitative and qualitative techniques of data collection and analysis.
-These efforts may be facilitated by the college’s excellent computer resources and by our access to the vast data archives of the Inter-University Consortium for Social and Political Research.
+Students are required to explore quantitative and qualitative techniques of data collection and analysis, which they can then use in senior thesis.
+These efforts may be facilitated by the college’s excellent data resources, including our access to the vast data archives of the Inter-University Consortium for Social and Political Research.

 - Specialized knowledge in particular facets of politics.
-This is provided by the department’s upper-level course offerings and by the senior thesis experience.
-Students choose two subfields to specialize in by taking at least two courses in each of those subfields (Comparative Politics, International Relations, American Politics & Public Policy, Political Theory)
+This is provided by the department’s upper-level course offerings across four subfields (Comparative Politics, International Relations, American Politics & Public Policy, Political Theory) and by the senior thesis experience.

 Students have found that Reed’s political science program prepares them for careers in academia, government, law, nonprofit and nongovernmental organizations, and other fields.
 Further information is available from the Center for Life Beyond Reed.